June 2022 Sesshin, Day 6: Mumonkan # 9, "Daitsu Chisho Buddha"

 roshi

 This is day six of this June 2022, seven day sesshin.
 We'll take up a koan today.
 This is from the Mumonkan, the Gateless Barrier, and it's number nine, it's called Daitsu Chisho Buddha.
 Read the case and later get to the commentary in the verse.
-Once a monk asked, Masters Seijo, of Koyo, "Daitsu Chisho Buddha, did zazen on the Bodhi seed for 10 kalpas, but could neither manifest the Dharma nor attain Buddhahood.
-Why was this?
+Once a monk asked, Master Seijo, of Koyo, "Daitsu Chisho Buddha, did zazen on the Bodhi seat for 10 kalpas, but could neither manifest the Dharma nor attain Buddhahood.
+Why was this?"
 The master said, your question is exactly the point.
 The monk persisted.
-Why did he not attain Buddhahood by doing Zen and the Bodhi See, master replied, Because he didn't attain Buddhahood.
+Why did he not attain Buddhahood by doing Zazen on the Bodhi seat?
+Master replied, Because he didn't attain Buddhahood.

-We know nothing much about this master say Joe, except that he was he taught in the 10th century in China, say Joe is Japanese name.
+We know nothing much about this master Seijo, except that he was he taught in the 10th century in China.
+Seijo is his japanized name.

-The monks question.
-First of all, we have to put aside the, the the logical contradiction of someone called di to chi show Buddha doing Zen all this time and not attaining Buddhahood it's got to leave that out.
-There's plenty in koans that are not logical or the point is more the this this is this monks problem.
-Date to chi show Buddha which by the way is one of the harder parts of the student working on this koan is to pronounce that day to chi show Buddha.
+The monk's question.
+First of all, we have to put aside the, the the logical contradiction of someone called Daitsu Chisho Buddha doing Zazen all this time and not attaining Buddhahood.
+It's got to leave that out.
+There's plenty in koans that are not logical or the point is more the this this is this monk's problem.
+Daitsu Chisho Buddha which by the way is one of the harder parts of the student working on this koan is to pronounce that Daitus Chisho Buddha.
 I usually decide to say die, just don't worry about it.
-This day to Chico means the Buddha of supremely pervading surpassing wisdom.
+This Daitsu Chisho means the Buddha of supremely pervading surpassing wisdom.
 That's a literal translation of it.
-So this is a truly magnificent, profoundly enlightened Buddha.
-Who does Zen on the Bodhi seat for 10 kalpas kalpa is this immeasurably long period of time.
+So this is a truly magnificent, profoundly enlightened Buddha who did Zazen on the Bodhi seat for 10 kalpas.
+A kalpa is this immeasurably long period of time.
 It's an Indian word.
 A couple other different ways that the it's defined in the old texts.
-One is that if you had a huge container of cubic container at some a mile, and each dimension full of poppy seeds, and you remove just one poppy seed every three years from this immense container.
-It would, it would it would take all that time, before the container before one kalpa had passed before you've empty the container.
-The one I remember from Roshi capital giving this teisho was it's like a heavenly being coming down once every three years and brushing ever so lightly brushing the edge of its wing against a mountain, a mile high made of iron, and the kalpa would be how long it takes to wear down that mountain.
+One is that if you had a huge container of cubic container at some a mile in each dimension full of poppy seeds, and you remove just one poppy seed every three years from this immense container, it would, it would it would take all that time, before the container before one kalpa had passed before you've empty the container.
+The one I remember from Roshi Kapleau giving this teisho was it's like a heavenly being coming down once every three years and brushing ever so lightly brushing the edge of its wing against a mountain, a mile high made of iron, and the kalpa would be how long it takes to wear down that mountain.

-In the Buddhist tradition, there is this Some love of, of describing immeasurable numbers in this way in concrete, physical ways.
-Rather than just saying a copper is an immeasurable length of time.
+In the Buddhist tradition, there is this love of, of describing immeasurable numbers in this way in concrete, physical ways.
+Rather than just saying a kalpa is an immeasurable length of time.
 What does that do for you?
 No, just but then these other things can take hold of the mind and give us a sense.
 Here's here's one that just popped in my mind.
-What's a billion a billion is if a if the propeller of a plane is rotating at 2500 Revolutions rotations per minute.
-Second, it would take a year before had gone around a billion times.
-So we have our own versions of that
+What's a billion a billion is if a if the propeller of a plane is rotating at 2500 revolutions rotations per minute, second, it would take a year before had gone around a billion times.
+So we have our own versions of that.

-and then the monk asked, Why was this alright?
-So here's, here's how I can imagine this mug.
-I knew this mug he joined the monastery because he sincerely wanted to come to enlightenment.
+And then the monk asked, Why was this alright?
+So here's, here's how I can imagine this monk.
+I knew this monk.
+He joined the monastery because he sincerely wanted to come to enlightenment.
 And he was the type who could work toward a goal once he had that goal spelled out and he wanted it badly enough, he would really put himself in a harness and give it everything he had.
 So he had he had read enough to hear about enlightenment.
 He he knew that all of the pleasures and the successes of the world couldn't compare to that for him.
 Anyway, and this is what he had to do.
-He hadn't the three pillars of Zen hadn't been around then.
+He hadn't read the Three Pillars of Zen hadn't been around then.
 But he had other sources of course.
-And so he went to town comes to the monastery and he sets about to accomplish this goal.
-And he goes to session after session determined to come to awakening the years pass he steps up his efforts and sesshin does lots of Yasa even sometimes sits during break periods skips a meal now and then
+And so he went to town, comes to the monastery and he sets about to accomplish this goal.
+And he goes to sesshin after sesshin determined to come to awakening.
+The years pass.
+He steps up his efforts in sesshin, does lots of Yaza even sometimes sits during break periods, skips a meal now and then.

-he says ma'am a strong faith but every once in a while way in the back of his mind comes this little voice Are you sure are you sure you can do this?
+He says ma'am a strong faith but every once in a while way in the back of his mind comes this little voice.
+Are you sure?
+Are you sure you can do this?
 Yes others Yes, I'll give you that others have done I have no doubt in my mind.
-But how do I know I've I can do this and they push those doubts out of his mind and just go on sitting around the clock me years pass and
+But how do I know I've I can do this. and they push those doubts out of his mind and just go on sitting around the clock.
+Years pass and

-one day he's up in the library the monastery library in his afterall needs to take a break from the sitting now and then and he's leave leafing through this Lotus Sutra and he sees that this date to show Buddha does Zen for 10 kalpas without attaining Buddhahood and he sits back thunder thunderstruck.
+one day he's up in the library the monastery library in his afterall needs to take a break from the sitting now and then and he's leave leafing through this Lotus Sutra and he sees that this Daitsu Chisho Buddha does Zen for 10 kalpas without attaining Buddhahood and he sits back thunderstruck.
 Wait a minute, wait just a minute.
-All that time, all that effort 10 kalpa is not just one or 510 kalpas and didn't attain Buddhahood How can this be?
+All that time, all that effort 10 kalpa is not just one or five,10 kalpas and didn't attain Buddhahood.
+How can this be?
 What the hell?
-And then first chance he gets he goes to this master, say Joe.
-And he spells this out and ends by saying, Why was this How could this be
+And then first chance he gets he goes to this master, Seijo.
+And he spells this out and ends by saying, Why was this?
+How could this be?

-and this master he could see that no explanation would would work in this case.
+And this master he could see that no explanation would would work in this case.
 So he just said Your question is exactly to the point.
 Yeah, good question.
-Mark and a Miko he couldn't I couldn't let it go at that.
-We pressed him Why did he not attain Buddhahood by doing Zen on the Bodhi seat and then the master because he didn't attain Buddhahood.
+Monk and a Miko he couldn't I couldn't let it go at that.
+He pressed him Why did he not attain Buddhahood by doing Zazen on the Bodhi seat and then the master because he didn't attain Buddhahood.

 Like one in water crying I thirst.